Eloise (The Sopranos): Synopsis

 Carmela visits Furio's house, alone, to discuss decorating; it seems they are going to kiss, but they are interrupted by one of her father's contractors.
 They make a "date" to choose the tiles of the house together.
 With Tony and other members of the crew, Furio visits an Indian casino in Connecticut.
 While most of the others carouse, he stands aloof.
 Later, as the drunken crew prepare to board the casino's helicopter for the flight home, Furio grabs Tony and appears barely able to restrain himself from shoving him into the spinning tail rotor.
 He tells the baffled Tony he was standing too close to the blades.
-The next morning, he does not come to collect Tony, who cannot clearly remember what happened the previous evening.
+The next morning, he does not come to collect Tony: he has abruptly returned to Italy.
+Tony, who cannot clearly remember what happened the previous evening, complains that he has lost one of his key men.

-Furio has abruptly returned to Italy.
-Tony complains that he has lost one of his key men.
 Carmela becomes unhappy and bad-tempered.
 A family dinner to meet Meadow's new boyfriend, Finn DeTrolio, dispirits her.
 She is shocked by the notion that there are homosexual themes in Billy Budd, the book A.J. is studying, and argues about it with Meadow and her roommates.
 The antagonism spills over into their next meeting, a mother-daughter birthday meal at the Plaza Hotel.
 A.J. tells Meadow about their mother's visits to Furio; he does not understand what they imply, but she does.
-Tony asks her to treat her mother more gently.
+Tony admits to Meadow that he was previously seeing a psychiatrist, and explains a possible source of her mother's tension.
+He affectionately sends Meadow off on her vacation.

 Later, Tony asks Carmela if seeing Meadow mature into an independent woman is not all she ever wanted.
-She stares at a wall and answers in an emotionless tone of voice, "Yes."
+Carmela stares at a wall and answers in an emotionless tone of voice, "Yes."